-Student attended Primavera during the 2019-2020 school year.
+4. Student attended Primavera during the 2019-2020 school year.

-5. At Primavera, Student received accommodations and special education services under an IEP developed during an IEP meeting on August 30, 2019.9 Primavera conducted a complete evaluation of Student prior to August 30, 2019 and found that he was eligible for special education and related services.10 Student's primary eligibility category was Emotional Disability (ED), and his secondary eligibility category was Specific Learning Disability (SLD).11
+5. At Primavera, Student received accommodations and special education services under an IEP developed during an IEP meeting on August 30, 2019.
+Primavera conducted a complete evaluation of Student prior to August 30, 2019 and found that he was eligible for special education and related services.
+Student's primary eligibility category was and his secondary eligibility category was

-6. At Primavera, Student's IEP included a language arts goal to increase his reading comprehension and a social emotional goal to reach out to his case manager three times per guarter.12 Student also received three accommodations that provided for (1) testing in a small group environment, (2) extended time to turn in assignments, and (3) the removal of sequence control in his online classroom.13 Additionally, Student received 60 minutes of special education services per week, with 30 minutes of instruction in behavior support and 30 minutes of instruction in reading comprehension.14 While receiving the accommodations and services provided for in the Primavera IEP, Student successfully completed all of the credits he attempted, and he received As, Bs, and Cs in all of his classes.15 Student also made progress towards both of his goals during the 2019-2020 school year, even though he did not meet them.16
+6. At Primavera, Student's IEP included a language arts goal to increase his reading comprehension and a social emotional goal to reach out to his case manager three times per quarter.
+Student also received three accommodations that provided for (1) testing in a small group environment, (2) extended time to turn in assignments, and (3) the removal of sequence control in his online classroom.
+Additionally, Student received 60 minutes of special education services per week, with 30 minutes of instruction in behavior support and 30 minutes of instruction in reading comprehension.
+While receiving the accommodations and services provided for in the Primavera IEP, Student successfully completed all of the credits he attempted, and he received As, Bs, and Cs in all of his classes.
+Student also made progress towards both of his goals during the 2019-2020 school year, even though he did not meet them.